 Multiple projects underway to improve water quality in False River

 NEW ROADS – It's not just boaters and anglers filling up False River this Labor Day weekend.
-Multiple crews are working to improve the water quality.
-It’s all in an effort to restore the lake back to its glory days.
+Multiple crews are working to improve water quality.
+It’s all to restore the lake to its glory days.

 “I think it’s a work in progress.
 It will take a little to get it to where it once was,” said Kenny Ramagos, who goes fishing in False River every weekend.